eXtremeDB native C# interface delivers the fastest database in C#/.NET

 Importantly, eXtremeDB with its native C# interface also offers the many performance-enhancing features of the eXtremeDB embedded database, including its core in-memory architecture, support for multiple indexes and data types, direct data access, and more.

-The Native C# interface is included in the eXtremeDB In-Memory Database System and eXtremeDB Fusion download packages for Windows.
-Contact McObject to learn about availability with other eXtremeDB editions.
+The Native C# interface is included in all eXtremeDB packages for Windows.